 Tips on how to prepare in advance + collecting your rabbit + first week in their new home

-You may be a first time owner of a rabbit so there’s a few practical details you need to know preparing to bring your new pet home
+You may be a first time owner of a rabbit so there are a few practical details you need to know preparing to bring your new pet home

 Buying a rabbit really means buying two rabbits as they require a partner.
 They suffer from depression when living alone.